-You will find the Andrew “Boy” Charlton Pool nestled on the edge of the Botanic Gardens well hidden from those, not in the know.
-The centre offers two pools; an eight-lane 50-metre salt water pool and a smaller heated pool with sun protection that is perfect for kids.
+You will find the Andrew “Boy” Charlton Pool nestled on the Botanic Gardens’ edge well hidden from those, not in the know.
+The centre offers two pools; an eight-lane 50-metre saltwater pool and a smaller heated pool with sun protection that is perfect for kids.
 There are great harbour views, and the budget traveller entry fee makes it worth a visit.
-It’s open September to April from 6am-7pm (8 pm in summer).

-Interesting fact: Andrew “Boy” Charlton was an Australia freestyle swimmer who won Gold at the 1924 Paris Olympics and broke five more world records.
+Andrew “Boy” Charlton was an Australia freestyle swimmer who won Gold at the 1924 Paris Olympics.

 Getting there: Located at 1C Mrs Macquarie’s Road The Domain, the pool is just a short walk from the Art Gallery of NSW, from Martin Place, it will take you about 20 minutes.
 You can also reach it by walking through the Botanic Garden.
 The closest bus route is the 441 which stops at the Art Gallery.

 The Dawn Fraser Baths are 134 years old and still going strong.
-It is the oldest swimming pool in Australia and another well-kept secret.
-This pool is part of Sydney Harbour – it’s a salt water tidal pool.
-Renovations were undertaken in the late 1990’s, and it is National Trust listed.
+This is the oldest swimming pool in Australia and another well-kept secret.
+The pool is part of Sydney Harbour – it’s a saltwater tidal pool.
+Renovations were undertaken in the late 1990s, and it is National Trust listed.
 You can swim here from October to April.

-Interesting fact: The first game of water polo in Australia was played here is the late 1880s.
+The first game of water polo in Australia was played here in the late 1880s.
 This is also the pool where Australian Olympian Dawn Fraser learnt to swim when she was a child.

 This is a great spot for Sydney visitors to swim.
 Right underneath the Sydney Harbour Bridge, you can’t get much better views than this.
 There are lanes for serious swimmers, or you can just cool off and take in the view.
 The pool is heated in winter and open from 5.30am to 9 pm weekdays and 7 pm weekends.

-Interesting fact: 86 world records have been set in this pool!
+86 world records were set in this pool!

 Getting there: 4 Alfred St Milsons Point, right at the Milson’s Point ferry wharf or a short walk from Milson’s Point train station.